How You Can Help

-If you notice any resource damage, please take a photo of it, record the location (a smartphone camera typically geotags the photo), and submit it to us, along with any additional information, so we can include it here and share it with the BLM Taos Office.
-Or if you prefer, please let the BLM Taos Field Office know about the resource damage directly.
+If you notice any of these resource damages, please take a photo of them, record the location (a smartphone camera typically geotags the photo), and submit it to us, along with any additional information, so we can include it here and share it with the BLM Taos Office.
+Or, if you prefer, please let the BLM Taos Field Office know about the resource damage directly.

 March 6, 2023